 5. Did the community/area need the activity and the associated land use concerned (was it a societal priority)?
 (This refers to the strategic as well as local level (e.g. development is a national priority, but within a specific local context it could be inappropriate.)
-YES Ю Please explain -- ----- --- ----------------
+YES Please e

 In terms of creating housing opportunities for a segment of society that otherwise would not be able to afford housing in this location, the proposed development is deemed necessary.
-The site was selected for this purpose on the basis of it being in proximity to the George State Hospital, accessible and affordable schools, sporting facilities, accessibility in terms of services and road infrastructure, and proximity to the CBD where many of the target market works.
+The site was selected for this purpose on the basis of it being in proximity to the George State Hospital, accessible and affordable schools, sporting facilities, accessibility in terms of services and road infrastructure, proximity to the CBD where many of the target market works and an available public transport system.